Jss-on/ai8x-synthesis/README.md

 #### PyTorch and Python

-The officially supported version of [PyTorch is 1.12.1](https://pytorch.org/get-started/locally/) running on Python 3.8.x.
+The officially supported version of [PyTorch is 1.13.1](https://pytorch.org/get-started/locally/) running on Python 3.8.x.
 Newer versions will typically work, but are not covered by support, documentation, and installation scripts.

 #### Hardware Acceleration

-When going beyond simple models, model training does not work well without CUDA hardware acceleration.
-The network loader (“izer”) does <u>not</u> require CUDA, and very simple models can also be trained on systems without CUDA.
+When going beyond simple models, model training does not work well without hardware acceleration – Nvidia CUDA, AMD ROCm, or Apple Silicon MPS.
+The network loader (“izer”) does <u>not</u> require hardware acceleration, and very simple models can also be trained on systems without hardware acceleration.

-* CUDA requires Nvidia GPUs.
+* CUDA requires modern Nvidia GPUs.
+This is the most compatible, and best supported hardware accelerator.

-* There is a PyTorch pre-release with ROCm acceleration for certain AMD GPUs on Linux ([see blog entry](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/)), but this is not currently covered by the installation instructions in this document, and it is not supported.
+* ROCm requires certain AMD GPUs, see [blog entry](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/).

-* At this time, there is neither CUDA nor ROCm nor Neural Engine support on macOS, and therefore no hardware acceleration (there is a pre-release version of PyTorch with M1 acceleration on macOS 12.3 or later, and M1 acceleration will be supported in a future release of these tools).
+* MPS requires Apple Silicon (M1 or newer) and macOS 12.3 or newer.
 * PyTorch does not include CUDA support for aarch64/arm64 systems. *Rebuilding PyTorch from source is not covered by this document.*

 ##### Using Multiple GPUs